xarantolus/subresource_filter_tools/README.md

         --input_files=easyprivacy.txt,easylist.txt \
 		--output_file=filters.dat

+## Download
+You can either head over to the releases section of this repository or [click this direct link](https://github.com/xarantolus/subresource_filter_tools/releases/latest/download/subresource_filter_tools_linux-x64.zip) to get the latest release.

 ## License
 The License applies to the files published in this repository.
 It probably does **not** apply for releases, as they are a product of work others have done.